yakupgecg/JSON-File-Handler/README.md

 } jfh_obj_t;
 ```

-You might wonder why empty exist, and that is for handling empty structures.
+You might wonder why the bool `empty` exists, and that is for handling empty structures.
 Sometimes there might be a nested object or an array that doesn't have anything ({} or []).
 For example:

 ```json
 {"emptyobject": {}}